wellyshen/react-cool-form/docs/getting-started.md

     onSubmit: (values, actions) => console.log("onSubmit: ", values),
   });

-  // react-cool-form filters the error of a un-blurred field by default (via the "filterUntouchedErrors" option)
+  // react-cool-form filters the error of an un-blurred field by default (via the "filterUntouchedErrors" option)
   // Which helps the user focus on typing without being annoying const errors = getState("errors", { filterUntouchedErrors: true });